biologed/securitm-test/README.md

 7) run ```npm run dev```

 ### or use Docker Compose
+> [!Warning]
+> DON'T USE this Docker config file for product, it is legal only for local dev

-> [!WARNING]
+> [!NOTE]
-> Attention .env file is already configured to work with the docker container
+> .env file is already configured to work with the docker container
 1) run ```npm install```
 2) run ```composer install```
 3) run ```docker-compose up -d --build app```